RomanShumikhin/radish/README.md

 # Introduction
-Radish is an open source simple client for accessing a Redis db.
+Radish is a simple client for accessing Redis.
 It is built using .Net Core and Avalonia so it works on Windows, Mac, and Linux.

 # Build and Test
 0. Install .Net Core 2.2 SDK or greater.